Flone-dnb/FBugReporter/README.md

 The compiled reporter library will be located at `/reporter/target/release/` (with the extension `.dll` for Windows and `.so` for Linux).

 **To integrate** the reporter you will need to create a `GDNativeLibrary` resource in your Godot project, you can call it `reporter`.
 Then navigate to your platform in the opened panel.
-Click on the folder icon (against number `64` for 64 bit systems, `32` for 32 bit systems) and select the compiled library.
+Click on the directory icon (against number `64` for 64 bit systems, `32` for 32 bit systems) and select the compiled library.
 Save this resource with the `.gdnlib` extension.

 Now create a new script with the following parameters: